By Sherry Lutz Herrington

 Underselling yourself just to get a client will cost you in the long run.

 If you give in to their demands that you lower your prices, they will likely always try to get you to cut your fees and make you mad with constant demands or expectations to do more for less.
 This will lead to resentment and you will end up not wanting to work for them at all.
-Just avoid the whole thing by learning to charge what you’re worth and sticking to your guns when someone tries to negotiate you down.
+Just avoid the whole thing by learning to charge what you’re worth.
+Stick to your guns when someone tries to negotiate you down.

-Whether you tend to hide your fears and push through them, or if you let them show and allow them to control your business, we all have fears we face.
+Whether you tend to hide your fears and push through them or you let them show and allow them to control your business, we all have fears we face.